aaronvansanten/ComputerSystemsM5/Assignments/Intro to OS/Aaron/Week1.md

 ## Assignment 13: *Backup*
 The command I tried to perform this backup was `gzip -dc ~/Desktop/backup_2017-11-14.gz | sudo dd of=/dev/rdisk1 bs=1m conv=noerror,sync` (with the locations changed to my local device).
 However, this did not seem to work and I could not figure out how or why.

 To perform the backup anyway, I did a manual backup by removing the sd card from the pi, and loading it onto my laptop.
 This did the trick but costs more time than backing up over SSH.
+The backup's size was about 250mb for all files.
 ## Assignment 14: *Compile a simple C program on your Pi and your laptop and run it*
 I compiled the program using `gcc HelloWorld.c`.
 This created an output file `a.out`.
 Looking at this output using `./a.out` gave the desired Hello World to appear on screen.
 ## Assignment 15: *Get familiar with C*